mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 - [CoreOS](http://stable.release.core-os.net/amd64-usr/current/)
 - [Ubuntu Cloud Images](http://cloud-images.ubuntu.com/)

-The information in section <a href="#kvm-cloning">Cloning Guests</a> applies also for using pre-installed images.
+The information in section Cloning Guests applies also for using pre-installed images.

-<span class="marker">TODO</span> How to set up grub so that boot sequence never gets stuck in the boot menu.
+TODO How to set up grub so that boot sequence never gets stuck in the boot menu.

 ###Manually